Tatwi/legend-of-hondo-classic/README.md

 # Roleplay Introduction

-Instead, LoH begins the tale of a fledgling pirate, you, in a galaxy of mystery, wonder, and conflict.
+Instead, LoH begins the tale of a fledgling pirate gang in a galaxy of mystery, wonder, and conflict.

-You start your adventures on Tatooine, as a member of Nyms gang of pirates.
+You start your adventures at your home base of Mos Espa, Tatooine.
 Through your younger years, growing up in Nym's Hovel on the planet Lok, you were inspired by the tales you heard of Hondo Ohnaka, the renown pirate from Florrum who enjoyed many adventures during the Clone Wars.

 One day, after being picked up by the Empire and dumped on Tatooine as a "refugee" (which is Imperial for, "anyone we've messed with and we don't want to hear from again") while you were on a perfectly legitimate trip to tour the cities of Naboo, you decided that you had to stop coasting through life.
 You had to build a name for yourself.
 Sure, Nym knew you by name and all, but you weren't ranked high in his order.
 Anyone could mess with you, Empire, Rebellion, Jabba the Hutt... it didn't matter.
 Ultimately, as respected as you were, you were replaceable and not worth the risk to rescue.

 So, you called in some favors and gathered a small crew, a nice combination of life-long friends and general riff-raff, and set about procuring a ship.
 All pirates need a ship!
 After a few smaller heists on Tatooine, mostly Imperial supply runs, you and your crew managed to score the big time when you teamed up with an old friend for an off world caper.

-In an amusing twist of fate, you found a beat up old Incom X-4 Gunship buried in a swamp while you and your crew were lost Yavin4 - after being double crossed by your former partner, of course.
+In an amusing twist of fate, you found a beat up old Incom X-4 Gunship buried in a swamp while you and your crew were lost on Yavin4 - after being double crossed by your former partner, of course.
 The ship's log indicated that it was being ferried to some rebel hideout for outfitting, but you're pretty sure it never made it, because apart from the mud and snakes it didn't look very lived in when you found it.
 In any case, it had long since been forgotten by its original owners, so you tidied it up and used its radio to call the mining outpost for some help.
-Pretty amazing how a handful of credits and a bottle of whiskey was enough to subdue any questions from the local forman and his crew, who made quick work of sucking YOUR ship out of the muck...
+It's amazing how a handful of credits and a bottle of whiskey was enough to subdue any questions from the local forman and his crew, who made quick work of sucking YOUR ship out of the muck that day...

 So here you are, ready to start building your own pirate legacy.
 Let the adventures begin!